will-lancer/will-lancer.github.io/README.md

 ### Future coursework (Fall 2024, Sophomore year)
 I'm doing one of the required labs my first semester, as my patience for labs will surely undergo an exponential decay as time goes on.
-I'm also planning on doing two core graduate physics courses; classical mechanics, and statistical mechanics.
-In addition to that, I'm doing some basic undergraduate physics and mathematics courses.
+I'm planning on doing one core physics graduate course and one core math graduate course, in addition to some other more basic undergraduate courses.

  * PHY 501: Graduate Classical Mechanics.
  * MAT 534: Graduate Algebra I.
  * PHY 335: Electronics and Experimentation Lab.
  * PHY 301: Electromagnetic Theory I.
  * MAT 320: Introduction to Analysis.
- * MAT 313: Abstract Algebra.

 ### What I'm currently reading (updated 5/25/24)